-Install a protective earthing (PE) rail, for example, at the bottom front of the cabinets.
+There is a protective earthing (PE) busbar at the bottom front of the cabinets.
 Connect the PE rail to an external ground at the installation location as is approved in the applicable regulations.
 Obey the local regulations on the minimum size of the protective earthing conductor.